HelloThereMatey/Bootleg_Macro/README.md

 - Since V1.1 the script uses the tkinter package.
 It may be necessary to install this using the command: sudo apt-get install python3-tk
 - That will install tkinter.
 This fixes a bug where matplotlib does not display the figures.
 On windows use python inplace of python3.

-V1.3:
-    - Big upgrades here.
-Added option to add bal. sheets of the other 4 main world CB's to create a 'global liquidity'index.
-    - Upgrades in the usability of the excel control input params file.
-Much easier to use and you have more possibilities.
-    Get at it.
-V1.4:
-    - Added the generic chating tool and the aggregated global M2 toolz.

 TROUBLESHOOTING: